Menu

 A lot is going on around the world that shows just how fragile our democracies are, with plenty of examples of what it can degenerate into: authoritarianism, tyranny, fascism, oligarchy..

+The role that tech can and does play in the weakening and strengthening our democracies is only partially obvious.
 We need to start learning exactly how and where are the points of contact, and which buttons to push to reinforce our democratic behaviours, systems & processes, rather than add to the decline.

 If you're under the impression that you can't achieve much, persuade a soul or make any difference, join this session and reclaim your citizen power.
 Together we'll proactively flex our democratic muscles.